dvob/k8s-s2s-auth/README.md

 EOF
 ```

-Patch service1 to use a projected service account volume:
+Now Service 1 is no longer able to send requests to Service 2 because Service 2 requires that the audience is `service2`.
+You can verify this in the logs of Service 1.
+We now update Service 1 so that it uses a projected service account volume with the appropriate audience:
 ```
 kubectl apply -f - <<EOF
 ---